-- 1. General college admission requirements. - This program has a competitive selection process.
+- - 1.
+General college admission requirements.
+2. This program has a competitive selection process.
 See Selection Criteria and Procedures for Allied Health Programs on the college admissions office web page for full details.

-- Acceptable report of medical examination by first day of class. - 4.
-Completion of required immunizations by first day of class, including first two doses of Hepatitis B vaccine. - 5.
-Students applying to the Dental Assisting program are encouraged to have successfully completed BIO 161 or BIO 163 or BIO 168 and BIO 169, CIS 110 or CIS 111, COM 120 or ENG 111 and COM 231, and PSY 150 prior to program admission due to the rigorous nature of the Dental Assisting curriculum.
+WV vw.abtech.edu/Student_Services/admissions/allied_health.asp 3.
+Acceptable report of medical examination by first day of class.
+4. Completion of required immunizations by first day of class, including first two doses of Hepatitis B vac- cine.
+5. Students applying to the Dental Assisting program are encouraged to have successfully completed BIO 161 or BIO 163 or BIO 168 and BIO 169, CIS 110 or CIS 111, COM 120 or ENG 111 and COM 231, and PSY 150 prior to program admission due to the rigorous